dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 by individual measurements of the simpler tests, like single tcp up and downloads, followed by multiple tcps, etc.

+## RTT measurements rather than one way delay

-There is a pretty basic flaw in all of flent in that it uses RTT based measurements and what's really needed is measurements of one way delay on isochronous intervals (say, 10 or 20ms), and/or measurements within each flow to truly "get" whats going on.
+There is a pretty basic flaw in nearly all of flent in that it uses RTT based measurements and what's really needed is measurements of one way delay on isochronous intervals (say, 10 or 20ms), and/or measurements within each flow to truly "get" whats going on.